Few-Shot Synthetic Accented Speech for ASR Fine-Tuning: What Helps and When?: Experimental Setup

-The backbone TTS model is pretrained on LJSpeech \cite{ljspeech} and the English subset of ESD \cite{esd}, both Standard American English only.
-No accented speech is used during backbone pretraining.
-Accented speech is drawn from L2-ARCTIC \cite{l2arctic}; the CLB speaker from CMU Arctic \cite{cmuarctic} provides matched Standard American source utterances.
-For LLM in-context prompting, target-accent phoneme sequences are obtained from the L2-ARCTIC perceived canonical label (PCL) annotations, which provide human-transcribed accented pronunciations.
-We evaluate \textbf{Indian English} (speakers TNI, RRBI, SVBI) and \textbf{Korean English} (speakers HKK, YDCK, YKWK).
-For each accent, one adaptation speaker (TNI for Indian, HKK for Korean) provides reference utterances for embedding extraction, decoder adaptation, LLM prompting, and synthetic data generation.
-Unless otherwise stated, we use 10 utterances (about 36 seconds) selected from a ranked pool of 15, and all reference utterances are disjoint from evaluation data.
-All speakers within each accent read the same set of prompts in L2-ARCTIC, enabling content-matched cross-speaker evaluation.
+The TTS backbone is pretrained on LJSpeech and the English subset of ESD, both Standard American English only \cite{ljspeech,esd}.
+Accented speech comes from L2-ARCTIC; CMU Arctic speaker CLB supplies matched Standard American source utterances \cite{l2arctic,cmuarctic}.
+We evaluate Indian English (TNI, RRBI, SVBI) and Korean English (HKK, YDCK, YKWK).
+For each accent, one adaptation speaker (TNI or HKK) supplies reference speech for embedding extraction, decoder adaptation, LLM prompting, and synthetic-data generation.
+Unless otherwise stated, we use $K{=}10$ reference utterances (about 36 seconds), disjoint from evaluation data.